TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 files and the size of the files both remain bounded.
 For this usage pattern, the logging package provides a :class:`~handlers.RotatingFileHandler`::

-   import glob
+   agiza glob
-   import logging
+   agiza logging
-   import logging.handlers
+   agiza logging.handlers

    LOG_FILENAME = 'logging_rotatingfile_example.out'